joweyel/data-engineering-material/03-data-warehouse/README.md

 To maintain the performance characteristics of a clustered table
 - BigQuery  performs automatic re-clustering in the background to restore the sort property of the table
 - For partitioned tables, clustering is maintained for data within the scope of each partition
+- Does not cost the user anything

 <a id="bigquery-best-practices"></a>
 ## 3.3 BigQuery best practices for ...

 ### ...
 Cost Reduction
-- Avoid `SELECT *`
+- Avoid `SELECT *` (because of columnar storage type)
 - Price your queries before running them
 - Using clustered or partitioned tables
-- Using streaming inerts with caution
+- Using streaming inserts with caution
 - Materializes query results in stages

 ### ...
 Query Performance